AzureAD/microsoft-authentication-library-for-android/README.md

 **Browser-delegated authentication:**

 Create your configuration file as a "raw" resource in your project.
-Refer to it using the generated resource identifier when constructing a `PublicClientApplication` instance..
+Refer to it using the generated resource identifier when constructing a `PublicClientApplication` instance.
 If you're registering your app in the Microsoft Entra admin center for the first time, you'll also be provided with the detailed MSAL [Android configuration file](https://learn.microsoft.com/en-us/entra/msal/android/msal-configuration)

 ```javascript
 {